St. Anthony's Admissions

 New credit for non-degree students are a special category of students who have never been enrolled at the institution but wish to enroll in individual courses for credit/audit, but not for a degree, diploma, or certificate.
 These non-matriculating (visiting) students do not need to complete the admissions process but can simply register for the course in which they desire to enroll.

-A former graduate, who at a later point in time wishes to continue his or her studies in a different or higher program, does not need to reapply, but simply state in a formal cover letter his or her intention to register (enroll) in courses.
+A graduate, who at a later point in time wishes to continue his or her studies in a different or higher program, does not need to reapply, but simply state in a formal cover letter his or her intention to register (enroll) in courses.
 However, the student does need to complete a reactivation form and pay any applicable nonrefundable reactivation fee.

-A former student can re-apply at a later time after being dismissed for one or more of the following reasons (if that issue is corrected): lack of contact, delinquent tuition payments, exceeding leave of absence period, academic dismissal, violation of the institutional honor code.
+A former student can re-apply at a later time after being dismissed for one or more of the following reasons (if that issue is corrected): lack of contact, delinquent tuition payments, exceeding leave of absence period, lack of academic progress, violation of the institutional honor code.

+Transcripts still play an important function in the admissions process.
 Previous education and training are reviewed by respective institutional officials to determine qualifications for respective degree/credential programs and how many transfer credit might be awarded, if any, unless a waiver for a professional-seminary degree is granted by the chief operating officer.
 See respective programs and degree prerequisites for more details.
+If no transcripts and narrative course descriptions (see note below) are available, students will be placed on a probation period and required to enroll in three core courses in their respective programs to demonstrate that they can manage the academic workload.

 ATTENTION: International (I-20) and Non-native English Speaking Students